infrasonar/docs/docs/collectors/probes/vmware/esx.md

 ## Deployment

-The Vmware ESXi probe can best be deployed as a docker container using [docker compose](../appliance/docker-compose.yml)
+The Vmware ESXi probe can easily be deployed using our [appliance manager](./../appliance/appliance_manager.md).

 ## Configuration